 head.
-Lab fee

 This intermediate CADD course is intended for students who have completed the CADD 101 course or have substantial practical experience in two-dimensional CADD.
 Topics include three-dimensional CADD applications, the AutoCAD design center, external references, assigning attributes and generating bill of materials, isometric drawing, and dimension styles.
-The course uses the current AutoCAD software and drawings.
+The course uses the current AutoCAD software and commands to create architectural, civil, and mechanical drawings.